 - ⅓ cup crumbled feta cheese

 - Take the lamb chops and rub them each on both sides with the garlic-spice rub.
-Place the chops in a deep dish with 2 tbsp olive oil, lemon juice and onions.
+Place the chops in a deep dish with 2 tablespoon olive oil, lemon juice and onions.
 Cover and leave in the fridge for 1 to 4 hours.

 - 20 to 25 minutes before grilling, remove the lamb chops from the fridge and let them rest at room temperature.